Frequently Asked Questions

 This is a 72 hour minimum requirement course, and we schedule close to 100 hours of class time.
 If you need to miss a day, that is acceptable and you can still graduate.
 If you need to miss a number of days, the weekend series format is flexible, and you are able to attend make-up classes during the weekend of the following course (for example, if you miss a weekend in the summer program you can make up those class hours in the following fall program in order to complete your certification requirements).

 How long has this course been offered?

-This course has been offered by Sowing Solutions for 15 years now.
+This course has been offered by Sowing Solutions for over 15 years now.
 Our teaching team holds high standards for a quality educational experience that supports each participant along their permaculture path.

 What happens with the student design work that is conducted during the PDC?